RedHatNordicsSA/learnlinux/lab-0/README.md

 ❗ Please note that the change to the PS1 variable which we did above is not permanent, the next time we connect, the change will not be there.

 ### Environment variables, looking at content of files and manual pages
 Environment variables are variables which are set in a user's shell session.
-In the BASH shell, which you are using, they are normally set in one out of three files.
+In the BASH shell, which you are using, they are normally set in one out of four files.

 ```
 /etc/bashrc